St. Lawrence Island: Cold War to present

 The Soviet military was under strict orders to "avoid any action beyond the limits of the Soviet state frontiers."

 The Soviet government "expressed regret in regard to the incident," and, "taking into account... conditions which do not exclude the possibility of a mistake from one side or the other," was willing to compensate the US for 50% of damages sustained—the first such offer ever made by the Soviets for any Cold War shoot-down incident.

 The US government stated that it was satisfied with the Soviet expression of regret and the offer of partial compensation, although it said that the Soviet statement also fell short of what the available information indicated.

 Northeast Cape Air Force Station, at the island's other end, was a United States Air Force facility consisting of an Aircraft Control and Warning (AC&W) radar site, a United States Air Force Security Service listening post; and a White Alice Communications System (WACS) site that operated from about 1952 to about 1972.
 The area surrounding the Northeast Cape base site had been a traditional camp site for several Yupik families for centuries.
 After the base closed down in the 1970s, many of these people started to experience health problems.
 Even today, people who grew up at Northeast Cape have high rates of cancer and other diseases, possibly due to PCB exposure around the site.
 According to the State of Alaska, those elevated cancer rates have been shown to be comparable to the rates of other Alaskan and non-Alaskan arctic natives who were not exposed to a similar Air Force facility.
 The majority of the facility was removed in a $10.5 million cleanup program in 2003.
 Monitoring of the site will continue into the future.

 After the passage of the Alaska Native Claims Settlement Act of 1971, the villages of Savoonga and Gambell opted out of selling their land to the federal government and joining a larger regional Native corporation.
 In return, they were promised full ownership of St Lawrence Island.
 In 2016, after completing a decades-long land survey, the U.S. Bureau of Land Management transferred permanent private ownership of the island to the two corporations representing Savoonga and Gambell.

+St. Lawrence Island made national news in April 2023 when Nanuq, an Australian Shepherd dog from Gambell, Alaska, was rescued and returned.
+The one-year-old dog belonged to a young Yupik named Mandy Iworrigan, who took the dog to Savoonga, where it disappeared.
+It was found weeks later in Wales on the Alaskan mainland.
+Large areas of the surrounding sea were covered by ice at the time.
+The dog is believed to have survived the 150-mile crossing by catching wild game.
+After posts about a lost dog in Wales were posted on social media, Nanuq was recognized and returned to its owner.

+Despite urban legends to the contrary, it is illegal to own a walrus on St. Lawrence Island or anywhere else in the United States.